 Anette Freytag is an award-winning scholar, educator and critic.
 Her research focuses on 19th- and 20th-century landscape architecture.
 Her quest is to bridge the gap between landscape history and contemporary practice.
-Before joining the Department of Landscape Architecture at Rutgers as Associate Professor in the Fall of 2016, Anette has taught undergraduate, graduate and doctoral students at Universities in Zurich, Basel, Innsbruck, Rapperswil and Leuven.
+Before joining the Department of Landscape Architecture at Rutgers as Associate Professor in the Fall of 2016, Anette has taught undergraduate, graduate and doctoral students at Universities in Zürich, Basel, Innsbruck, Rapperswil and Leuven.
 She was promoted to Professor in 2020.

 Her latest book (editor and main author) The Gardens of La Gara.
 An 18th century estate in Geneva with gardens designated by Erik Dhont and a labyrinth by Markus Raetz published by Scheidegger& Spiess in 2018 is a case study to explore, through the prism of one estate, all aspects of garden culture.
 It is also available in German and French.